exograph/exograph/docs/proposal/service-spec.md

 de/serializable to JSON.

 The inclusion of `construct` implies that the service has a non-default constructor.
-Claytip will call it at the system startup time (we may later introduce @lazy annotation to delay it to just before the first invocation) and store away that service instance.
+Exograph will call it at the system startup time (we may later introduce @lazy annotation to delay it to just before the first invocation) and store away that service instance.
 Question: do we need a destructor spec as well; we won't be able to guarantee to run it except for a well-executed